pksilen/vitja-service/README.md

   - methods can use function: migrateDb(fromVersion, toVersion, migrationFunc)
 - If ETag contains version/lastmodifiedtimestamp, that is checked before update
 - In updateEntities, check list of ETags
-- AddsubEntities, check if already added
+- AddsubEntities, check if already added and use ETag
+- scheduleJob, miten hakea response myöhemmin (REdis)
 - remove defaultPaymentMethod, replace with isDefault attribute and return user sortedby that
   - test in IsExprTrue annotation that only one paymentmethod can have isDefault true
 - Make favoritesalesItemIds a many-to-many map to FavoriteSalesItem[] which is reference to SalesItem